tomasgdc/TywRenderer/README.md

 <img src="ScreenShots/FontRendering.png" height="96px" align="right">
 The fonts texture were generated using Freetype2 library.
 For each glyph a texture is generated and put it into descriptors list.
 Of course it very bad thing to do.
 The best thing is to have one texture for all glyps and point to specific char UV coordinates.
+In order to have alpha enabled you need to enable blending in your VkPipeline.
 First one is using signed distance field, the second one(down) does not use signed distance field.
 There are still some strange edge bleeding which I do not know really why.